-Study generally finds comparable outcomes for outpatient, inpatient orthopaedic surgeriesMarch 13th, 2014 in Surgery /
+Study generally finds comparable outcomes for outpatient, inpatient orthopaedic surgeriesMarch 13, 2014 in Medicine & Health / Surgery

 As the effectiveness of anesthesia, pain management and rehabilitation continues to improve, more orthopaedic procedures are being done on an outpatient basis.
 In a new research study presented today at the 2014 Annual Meeting of the American Academy of Orthopaedic Surgeons (AAOS), same-day total joint replacement (TJR) patient outcomes were comparable to those of patients admitted to the hospital and staying at least one night following surgery.
 However, readmission rates, although statistically "non-significant," were higher for outpatient procedures.
 In a related study, a very low complication rate (.23 percent) was found in a review of more than 28,737 hand and upper extremity surgeries at an outpatient specialty clinic.